PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 *Recommended by Erin*

 Jalapeños are a classic pepper pick, but for good reason!
-They are versatile in the kitchen- adding a spicy kick to Mexican-style dishes- but the plants are also super-easy to grow and \*extremely\* prolific!
+They are versatile in the kitchen- adding a spicy kick to Mexican-style dishes- and the plants are super-easy to grow and \*extremely\* prolific!
 Just a few plants should provide you with plenty of peppers.
 And if you find yourself overrun with pepper harvests, no sweat- jalapeños are delicious when pickled and can also be pre-chopped and frozen.
-I’ve had good luck growing the Jedi cultivar from Johnny’s but there are many good seed options out there!
+I’ve had good luck growing the [Jedi cultivar from Johnny’s](https://www.johnnyseeds.com/vegetables/peppers/hot-peppers/jedi-treated-f1-jalapeno-pepper-seed-3528T.html) but there are many good seed options out there!

 ## Lunchbox